karlssberg/Motiv/README.md

 ### How is this different from wrapping my logic in a function?

 Wrapping your logic in a function is a good start when modeling propositions.
-A function-per-clause approach is sensible, as it allows you to encapsulate related logic whilst separating your concerns.
+A function-per-clause approach is sensible, as it allows you to encapsulate cohesive logic whilst also separating your concerns.
 However, as you start doing this, your code will start to look like an inferior version of the Specification pattern (which is the pattern that Motiv is based upon).